antosubash/abp-react/README.md

 - 🧪 **Development Tools**
   - Storybook for component documentation
   - TypeScript for type safety
-  - ESLint and Prettier for code quality
+  - Biome for code quality, linting, and formatting
   - Husky for git hooks
   - Vitest for testing